rantonels/capq/README.md

 It is simultaneously built as an .html page and a .pdf booklet with pandoc.

 You can contribute your own question+answer pairs.
-Just clone, edit the file `src/source.md` and give me a pull request.
+If you are completely git-illitterate, you can [just PM me answers on reddit](http://reddit.com/u/rantonels).
+If you are git-positive, just clone, edit the file `src/source.md` and give me a pull request.

 `src/source.md` is a markdown file, so it's really easy to write answers.
 You can add inline and not-inline math with MathJax syntax.
 Just read a bit of how the other questions are formatted and especially the title header.